-Chicago’s Lincoln Park neighborhood, is one of the nicest and most popular places on the “north side” for people to live.
+Chicago’s Lincoln Park neighborhood, is one of the nicest and most popular places on the “north side” of the city.
 The boundaries can loosely be defined by Diversey Parkway on the north, Lake Michigan on the east, the Chicago River on the west and North Ave on the South.
 Lincoln Park offers excellent public transit with 3 brown line “L” stops at Diversey, Fullerton and Armitage, as well as two red line stops at Fullerton and North Ave.
 Multiple fantastic grocery stores are evenly spread out through Lincoln Park, two Trader Joe’s, two Whole Foods as well as a flagship Mariano’s in the brand new New City shopping and dining development!

-Depending on your proximity to a train station ( “EL” for elevated ) an average commute into downtown can take 20 to 30 minutes door to door.
+Depending on your proximity to a train station an average commute into downtown on the “L” (elevated train) can take 20 to 30 minutes door to door.

 Write up credit: Noah Tennant